 Recent media publicity around suicides by youth who were bullied by their peers has led many to assume that bullying often leads directly to suicide.
 Although youth who are involved in bullying are more likely to have suicidal thoughts and attempt suicide than those who are not involved in bullying, research indicates that other risk factors play a larger role in suicidal behavior.

 What do we know about suicide and its causes?
 Continue ReadingPosted in Risk Factors

 Posted: February 21, 2013

 Bullying can happen anywhere.
 It can happen in person, online, or behind your back.
 But there are some groups that are at higher risk.

 Erin Reiney is the Director of Injury and Violence Prevention at the Health Resources and Service’s Administration (HRSA) Maternal and Child Health Bureau (MCHB).
 She leads HRSA’s Bullying Prevention efforts, and serves as project officer for the MCHB Sudden Unexpected Infant Death (SUID) Resource Center Consortium and the Children’s Safety Network National Resource Center....
 Continue ReadingPosted in Risk Factors

 February is Teen Dating Violence Awareness Month!
 Dating violence can happen to any teen in a romantic, dating, or sexual relationship, anytime, anywhere.
 It can happen in person or online with a current or former dating partner.
 Bullying involves acts of violence, power or control of one person over another.
 But it does not have to happen at all.

 One study found that young males who frequently bully peers in school are likely to perform acts of domestic violence as adults.
-Preparing schools and communities to prevent, identify and respond when students are in need of help is a high priority....
+Preparing schools and communities to prevent, identify and respond when students are in need...
 Continue ReadingPosted in Prevention